coasys/expression-language-scaffold/README.md

 # expression-language-scaffold

 Repo containing code for basic expression language.
 Can be used a GitHub template for developing expression languages.
+This language will simply publish and get objects from IPFS.

+The UI for this language is built using Svelte.

 # Prerequisites